kdashpez/kdashpez/_posts/2017-12-22-tbt-saturation-iii.md

 Just for a little bit of context: this album is what we would thought was going to be BROCKHAMPTON's, the "all-American boy band", final album.
 This comes as a shock since this group pushed out two albums full of great production quality.
 This review will be a collaboration between
 Jeremy and I, we'll present both of our sides for this track by track review.
 Sit back, relax, plug in your headphones and listen to BROCKHAMPTON'S third installment, SATURATION III.
-<iframe width="100%" height="300" scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/399494825&amp;color=%23ff5500&amp;auto_play=false&amp;hide_related=false&amp;show_comments=true&amp;show_user=true&amp;show_reposts=false&amp;show_teaser=true&amp;visual=true"></iframe>
+<iframe src="https://open.spotify.com/embed/album/5c2AzoNyr46fCQM5d8mxE0" width="600" height="380" frameborder="0" allowtransparency="true" align="middle"></iframe>

 ### BOOGIE

 KAT: This song kicks through the album like the Kool-Aid man busting through the wall.
 It makes an intense statement, it's like "YO DUDE THIS IS SATURATION III, ARE YOU READY?"
-Now this song does lean more toward a poppy dance song, but does not reflect the tone of the entire album.
+Now this song does lean more toward a poppy dance song, but does not reflect the tone of the entire album, it hypes up the listener for the tracks to come.

 JEREMY: I wasn't feeling this one at first, but it quickly grew on me.
 It starts with a bang and while it's only the first track on the album, it feels like a victory lap for the entire SATURATION trilogy.